LadyRK/DiceGamePig/TermsOfService.md

 ### Section 2: License and Intellectual Property

 1. **Limited License:** We grant you a personal, limited, non-exclusive, non-transferable, revocable license to use the App solely on an iOS device that you own or control, and solely for your personal, non-commercial purposes.
-2. **Intellectual Property:** All content within the App (including, but not limited to, code, graphics, visuals, audio, and trademarks) is the property of CHIH WEI CHANG or its licensors and is protected by copyright and intellectual property laws.
+2. **Intellectual Property:** All elements within the App (including, but not limited to, code, graphics, visuals, audio, trademarks, and content generated or assisted by Artificial Intelligence) are the property of **LadyRK (CHIH WEI CHANG)** or its licensors and are protected by copyright and intellectual property laws.
+To the fullest extent permitted by law, we reserve all rights and interest in such content.
 You may not copy, modify, or distribute any content.

 ### Section 3: User-Generated Content (UGC)